-We all know what a bad situation it is to have no retirement savings.
+We all know having no retirement savings is a bad situation.
 But what if it’s not you, but your parents, who have no retirement savings – what’s your responsibility?

 On first thought, it might be tempting to dismiss the entire scenario.
 You can simply assume that your parents have some kind of retirement savings set aside.
 Or, you can rationalize that if they don’t, it’s not your responsibility anyway.

-But your parents are the people who raised you, who used their financial resources to provide for you in your childhood and early adult life, when you couldn’t do so for yourself.
-Clearly there’s some form of responsibility on your part, if only a moral one.
+But your parents are the people who raised you, who used their financial resources to provide for you in your childhood and early adult life when you couldn’t do so for yourself.
+Some states even have filial laws on the books, requiring children to help provide financial assistance for impoverished parents.
+While it’s true that most states do not have filial responsibility laws, there is still some form of responsibility on your part, if only a moral one.

 The reality today is that many people who are approaching their retirement years don’t have much in the way of retirement savings.
 True, in many cases it’s because they didn’t have any plan or motivation to make it happen.
 But other times, it’s because a job loss occurred at a bad time in life, or a rash of significant expenses, such as medical bills, providing for elderly parents, or college education for their kids, that left them with an empty bank account.